 Chick mash = 54,000 Naira

 Chick grower = 72,000 Naira

 Total cost = 150,000 Naira.

-Note that this (150k) exclude the price of battery cage (layer house) but the price of battery cage that will contain 150 birds should be around 76,000 Naira.
+Note that this (150k) excludes the price of battery cage (layer house) but the price of battery cage that will contain 150 birds should be around 76,000 Naira.
 Summing everything up will give 234,500 Naira.

-When you are first starting up you may not earn enough profit because you would need to subtract housing expenses as well.
+When you are first starting up, you may not earn enough profit because you would need to subtract housing expenses as well.

 For vaccination and medication, you don’t need to spend money buying drugs just with our organic methods you enjoy rearing layers in Nigeria.
 Kind book now!